Viral Hepatitis (cont.)

 - oral entecavir (Baraclude)

-Decisions regarding treatment of chronic hepatitis can be complex, and should be directed by gastroenterologists or hepatologists (doctors specially trained in treating diseases of the liver) for several reasons including:
+Decisions regarding treatment of chronic hepatitis can be complex, and should be directed by gastroenterologists, hepatologists (doctors specially trained in treating diseases of the liver), or infectious disease specialists for several reasons including:

 - The diagnosis of chronic viral hepatitis may not be straightforward.
 Sometimes a liver biopsy may have to be performed for confirmation of liver damage.
 Doctors experienced in managing chronic liver diseases must weigh the risk of liver biopsy against the potential benefits of the biopsy.